 Also, the small amount of caffeine in green tea could help increase metabolic rate as well, without the jitters or stimulated appetite.
+It is a much more relaxed drink than coffee so the caffeine is not overbearing.
 Other effects linked to health, such as a decrease in blood pressure, could also be part of a weight-loss, healthy diet.

 How To Make Matcha Green Tea